 1. Plan & Book In Advance

 Start planning a year ahead and book your flights as soon as they are released.
-As an example, I was planning to travel to Lisbon for the summer half term and when I looked into flights, 2 months in advance, the price for an easyJet flight from London to Lisbon came to over £1000 for 3 of us return, with no baggage.
-If we had booked this when the flights were released the cost would have been £130 for the 3 of us return without luggage.
+As an example, I was planning to travel to Lisbon for the summer half term and when I looked into flights, 2 months in advance, the price for an EasyJet flight from London to Lisbon came to over £1000 GBP for the 3 of us return, with no baggage.
+If we had booked this when the flights were released the cost would have been £130 GBP for the 3 of us return without luggage.

 2. Pack light

 Following on from point 1. and this tip is particularly relevant if you are booking with low-cost airlines.
 Luggage often costs as much as the seats.
-Buy a cabin baggage size bag, fill it up and try to travel without hold baggage.
+Buy a cabin baggage size bag, fill it up, and try to travel without hold baggage.
 If you have to travel with hold baggage, then try and combine bags.
 For us, 3 people get 3 cabin bags and we feel we need 2 hold bags which means we don’t need to pay for a 3rd hold bag.

 3. Collect Airmiles On Groceries And Credit Cards

 Whichever airline you use to travel with, try to collect their air miles via credit cards and grocery shops.

 Joining a hotel loyalty program is one of the easiest ways to get free nights or free upgrades at luxury hotels.
 By collecting points on the loyalty programs of Starwood, Hyatt, Hilton, Marriott, and IHG hotels you can get free stays.
 I have also reviewed how to get free nights with Leading Hotels Of The World Standard and Unlimited membership.

 5. Collect Hotel Loyalty Points On Groceries And Credit Cards